Skip to content

 • Authentic emotions and experiences

-A family-run restaurant might share the story of grandmother's recipes passed down through generations, whilst a fitness studio could highlight members' transformation journeys.
+A family-run restaurant might share grandmother's recipes passed down through generations.
+A fitness studio could highlight members' transformation journeys.

 Leverage Digital Platforms Strategically

-Your online presence is crucial for building brand awareness and credibility.
-Focus on platforms where your target audience spends time rather than trying to be everywhere at once.
+Your online presence is crucial for brand awareness and credibility.
+Focus on platforms where your audience spends time rather than trying to be everywhere at once.

-Website: Ensure it's fast, mobile-friendly, and clearly communicates your value proposition within seconds.
+Website: Make it fast, mobile-friendly, and clear about your value proposition within seconds.

 Social Media: Choose platforms strategically.
-Instagram works well for visually-driven brands, LinkedIn suits B2B services, whilst TikTok might be perfect for reaching younger demographics.
+Instagram works well for visually-driven brands.
+LinkedIn suits B2B services.
+TikTok can be perfect for reaching younger audiences.

 Google My Business: Essential for local businesses.
 Keep your listing updated with accurate information, photos, and respond to reviews promptly.